 The Department of Psychology offers courses leading to a major in psychology with specific emphasis on the educational application of this discipline.
-Major students will be required to complete 30 semester hours in psychology and specifically related subjects.
+Major students will be required to complete 30 semester hours in psychology and specifically related subjects not including General Psychology.